SMAC-Group/course_intro_statistics/chapters/chapter1.md

 <exercise id="1" title="Installing R, RStudio, Rtools/Xcode and idarps">

-## Installing `R`
+## Installing R

-This course will make use of the `R` programming language.
-The `R` language is a programming language for statistical computing and graphics supported by the `R` Core Team and the [`R` Foundation for Statistical Computing](https://www.r-project.org/). `R` is widely used by data scientists, data miners and statisticians for data analysis and developing statistical software.
+This course will make use of `R`, which is a programming language for statistical computing and graphics supported by the R Core Team and the [R Foundation for Statistical Computing](https://www.r-project.org/). `R` is widely used by data scientists, data miners and statisticians for data analysis and for developing statistical software.

-### Installing `R` on macOS
+### Installing R on macOS

 To install `R` on macOS, download the `.pkg` installer on the [CRAN website](https://cran.r-project.org/bin/macosx/) and execute it once downloaded.

-### Installing `R` on Windows
+### Installing R on Windows

 To install `R` on Windows, download the `.exe` installer on the [CRAN website](https://cran.r-project.org/bin/windows/base/) and execute it once downloaded.

-### Installing `R` in Ubuntu Linux
+### Installing R on Ubuntu Linux

 To install `R` on Ubuntu Linux, follow the procedure detailed [here](https://cran.r-project.org/).

-## Installing `RStudio`
+## Installing RStudio

 `RStudio` is an Integrated Development Environment (IDE) for `R`.
 An IDE is a software application that provides comprehensive facilities to computer programmers for software development.
-An IDE normally consists of at least a source code editor, build automation tools and a debugger.
-We will be using `RStudio` Desktop throughout the semester.
+An IDE usually consists of at least a source code editor, build automation tools and a debugger.
+We will be using `RStudio` throughout the semester.
 Please install it from the [RStudio’s official webpage](https://www.rstudio.com/).

-### Installing `RStudio` on macOS
+### Installing RStudio on macOS

 To install `RStudio` on macOS, download the macOS `.dmg` installer on the [RStudio’s products page](https://www.rstudio.com/products/rstudio/download/) and execute it once downloaded.

-### Installing `RStudio` on Windows
+### Installing RStudio on Windows

 To install `RStudio` on Windows, download the Windows `.exe` installer on the [RStudio’s products page](https://www.rstudio.com/products/rstudio/download/) and execute it once downloaded.

-### Installing `RStudio` in Ubuntu Linux
+### Installing RStudio on Ubuntu Linux

 To install `RStudio` on Ubuntu Linux, download the Ubuntu/Debian `.deb` installer on the [RStudio’s products page](https://www.rstudio.com/products/rstudio/download/).
 You can then install the `.deb` file.

-## Installing `R` package `idarps`
+## Installing R package idarps

-We have developed an `R` package for this class which is called `idarps` (which stands for Introduction to Data Analytics with `R` for Pharmaceutical Sciences, `idarps`).
+We have developed an `R` package for this class which is called `idarps` (Introduction to Data Analytics with R for Pharmaceutical Sciences).

 ### Installation from CRAN

-You can download the `idarps` package directly from [The Comprehensive R Archive Network (CRAN)](https://cran.r-project.org/) by executing the following `R` instruction:
+You can download the `idarps` package directly from [Comprehensive R Archive Network (CRAN)](https://cran.r-project.org/) by executing the following `R` instruction:

 ```R
 install.packages("idarps")
 ```

-Make sure that package is correctly installed by looking at the installation logs.
+Make sure that the package is correctly installed by checking the installation logs.
 You should see something like:

 ```out